Proportional ranked choice votingMore voter choice, proportional results

-Instead of electing one just MP in each single member riding (first-past-the-post), voters elect a small team of MPs in a multi-member local district.
+Instead of electing just one MP in each single member riding (first-past-the-post), voters elect a small team of MPs in a multi-member local district.
 This better reflects the political diversity that exists in every area.

-PR-STV is a candidate-centered system which allows voters to rank candidates based on what characteristics are most important to them.
+Proportional ranked choice voting is a candidate-centered system which allows voters to rank candidates based on what characteristics are most important to them.
 It also offers popular independents a chance to be elected.
 It is the system that gives voters the most nuanced say over who fills the seats.

 For voters, using proportional ranked choice is simple.
 Rank candidates (as few or as many as you want) in any order you like.
 You can rank across party lines.